Bates_no

 -v No Verbose output.
 This eliminates the headers and footers in any output file generated.
 The output records are fixed length at this point, and the data file can be used as input to other programs.

 -w + # Replace # with a number indicating the width you wish the output record to be.
 This is the width of the path/filename in the -o output file.
 It is suggested that you also use the -v option to eliminate headers.
 Use this option to get a fixed length output that is compatable with most other Maresware programs.
+A -w 0 will get a variable length, which includes full path of all files.

 -r DO NOT recurse through the source directory for file.
 The default is that the source directory is recursed and ALL subsequent files and directories are processed.